-A faculty member's request shall be responded to by the Campus President or, if applicable, the Vice President, Institutional Advancement within 10 work days of receipt.
+A faculty member's request shall be responded to by the Executive Chair/Campus President or, if applicable, the appropriate Vice President within ten (10) workdays of receipt.

 Leave Without Pay for Professional Purposes - A faculty member shall submit a written request for a leave without pay for study or professional or career development purposes for up to one academic term.
-Application for such leave shall be made through the academic dean to the Campus President by no later than midpoint of the preceding academic term.
-The Campus President shall approve such application provided a qualified substitute can be secured.
-Written notice shall be provided to the faculty member no later than 15 days prior to the start of the academic term or proposed commencement of leave date, whichever is sooner.
+Application for such leave shall be made through the supervising academic administrator(s) to the Executive Chair/Campus President by no later than midpoint of the preceding academic term.
+The Executive Chair/Campus President shall approve such application provided a qualified substitute can be secured.
+Written notice shall be provided to the faculty member no later than fifteen (15) days prior to the start of the academic term or proposed commencement of leave date, whichever is sooner.